fieldtrip/website/faq/other/opm_selection.md

     headshape = elec.elecpos;

 Finally we need the 3D model of the sensor geometry, which will be copied and placed on each electrode position.
+You can get the STL file from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design/).

     template = ft_read_headshape('fieldline_sensor.stl');
     template.unit = 'mm';
     template = ft_convert_units(template, 'm');

-With these inputs, we can now generate the sensor positions, which will be the same as the original ones, but importantly also the 3D OPM sensor geometry structure.
+With these inputs, we can now generate a 3D geometrical description of all sensors.
+The positions will be the same as the original ones in the template grad structure, but this step will also copy the template STL sensor description to each of the sensor locations for plotting.

     cfg = [];
     cfg.template = template;
     cfg.elec = elec;
     [cfg, sensor] = ft_sensorplacement(cfg, headshape);

     figure
-    ft_plot_sens(grad);
+    ft_plot_sens(grad, 'fiducial', false)
     ft_plot_mesh(sensor)

-Now that we have the 3D model of the 144 sensors, we can plot them as a mesh in  **[ft_electrodeselection](/reference/ft_electrodeselection)**.
+Now that we have the 3D model of the 144 sensors, we can plot them in **[ft_electrodeselection](/reference/ft_electrodeselection)**.
+If the `cfg.mesh` argument to this function is a struct-array with as many elements as the number of sensors in the `elec` or `grad` structure, it will plot the 3D models alongside with the schematic depiction of the sensors.
 You can use the MATLAB rotate button to look from different angles at the helmet and when 3D rotation is off, you  can click on an electrode (which is at the base of each OPM sensor) to enable/disable each sensor.

     cfg = [];
     cfg.headshape = elec.elecpos;
     cfg.mesh = sensor;
     selected = ft_electrodeselection(cfg, grad);

+{% include image src="/assets/img/faq/opm_selection/figure1.png" width="600" %}

-Since we have 144 slots and 32 sensors, we have to disable 112 of the possible slots.
-Rather than starting with all sensors enabled, you can also start with a single sensor enabled.
+Since we have 144 slots and 32 sensors, we would have to disable 112 of the possible slots.
+Rather than starting with all sensors enabled, you can also start with only a single sensor enabled.
 You can subsequently disable that channel, and start selecting the 32 sensor positions from a blank slate.
 It is not possible to start without any sensor selected, so you should always at least have one in `cfg.channel`.

     cfg = [];
     cfg.headshape = elec.elecpos;